Fray Nicolás de Jesús María: Civil servant

-His fame as preacher promoted him to occupy some government charges like the presidency of the Hospice of Guadalajara in 1728.
+His fame as preacher enabled him him to occupy some government charges, e.g. the presidency of the Hospice of Guadalajara in 1728.

 Foundation of the Carmen in San Luis Potosí

 In 1735, fray Nicolás and his companion Fray José de la Asunción visited San Luis Potosí for the foundation of the Temple of Our Lady of Carmen.
 On 23 February 1749 he put the first stone for his construction.
 Fray Nicolás was the first carmelita in San Luis Potosí, where he won popularity because his sermons.
 After the foundation of the temple, returned to Mexico City to continue preaching his sermons in the convent of San Sebastián.
 Of these, "La Cátedra" it is the last print known.